apigee/devportal-kickstart-drupal-ansible-installer/README.md

 - Apigee Kickstart Drupal profile

-The topology can be one host with everything, or two hosts where one is the database and the other is the web server which contains the Drupal site.
+The topology can be one host with everything, or two hosts where one is the database, and the other is the web server which contains the Drupal site.

 ## Installation and Usage
 The following section explains how to install and use this playbook.